AppImage/docs.appimage.org/source/packaging-guide/hosted-services/travis-ci.rst

 Uploading the generated AppImage
 --------------------------------

 Once an Appimage has been generated, you want to upload it to GitHub Releases.
-For this, you can use the :code:`upload.sh` script available in the `uploadtool repository on GitHub <https://github.com/probonopd/uploadtool>`__.
+For this, you can use the :code:`upload.sh` script available in the `uploadtool repository`_.

 .. note::